square/wire/wire-library/docs/wire_compiler.md

 schema files on this path are used for linking and validation, but they do not yield files in the generated output.

-The proto path supports the same inputs as the proto path: directories, `.jar` files, and Maven coordinates.
+The proto path supports the same inputs as the source path: directories, `.jar` files, and Maven coordinates.
 Similarly, the proto path may be filtered with `include`.

 ```groovy